SoniEx2/loic/README.md

 An experiment in using Libera and OFC with an unifying IRC client.

+The idea of unifying channels across networks basically comes down to "Oh, you wanna join an open source project's IRC channel, but you don't know if they're on OFTC or Libera, or maybe they're on both?
+Well, what if you didn't need to care, because this client handles that for you."

 ## Anonymous contributions

 This project accepts anonymous contributions!
 They SHOULD NOT be sent via